TIAS School for Business and Society: History

-TIAS Organization
+TIAS organization

-Programmes
+Programs

 The business school offers MBA, Executive PhD, Masters (MSc), Executive Masters and shorter executive programs, in a number of locations and in various formats.
 In addition, TIAS designs and delivers tailor-made company specific programs for national and international organizations.

 Rankings

 Executive education: TIAS is the only Dutch business school in the Financial Times Top 50 Executive Education.
 Worldwide TiasNimbas is ranked #46.